Kodak, Tennessee

 Kodak is an unincorporated community and a neighborhood of Sevierville in Sevier County, Tennessee, United States.
-It is located along State Highway 139 and State Highway 66, and just south of I-40 and Knoxville, Tennessee.
-The elevation of Kodak is about 896 ft above sea level.
+The small city is located along State Route 139 and State Route 66, and just south of I-40 and Knoxville, Tennessee.
+The elevation of the city of Kodak is about 896 ft above sea level.

-Kodak is included in Sevierville's urban growth boundary for future annexation.
+The city of Kodak is included in Sevierville's urban growth boundary for future annexation.

 History

 Kodak was named in 1892 when the local postmaster, Harvey N. Underwood, learned of the new "Kodak" brand of camera.
 Underwood decided that this was a name that was easy to remember and spell, hence he sought permission from the founder of Eastman Kodak, George Eastman, to use this name for his village and its post office.
 Eastman granted this permission.

 In 1989, a new post office building was constructed on Highway 66.

 A large portion of Kodak along State Highway 66 and I-40 exit 407 has been annexed into the City of Sevierville since the 1990s.